edgio-docs/edgio-docs/src/pages/guides/security/access_rules.md

         </Callout>

-    4. From the **Extension Blacklist** option, verify that all of the listed [file extensions](#file-extensions) should be blocked.
-If the desired file extension is not listed, then type it on a separate line.
+    6. From the **Extension Blacklist** option, verify that all of the listed [file extensions](#file-extensions) should be blocked.

+        Add a file extension by typing it and then pressing `ENTER`.
+Remove a file extension by clicking the `x` icon that appears directly to the right of it.

         <Callout type="info">

-          A request is blocked when its file extension matches a value defined in this option.
+          A request is blocked when its file extension matches a value defined within this option.

         </Callout>

-    5. From the **Header Blacklist** option, verify that all of the listed [request headers](#request-headers) should be blocked.
-If the desired request header is not listed, then type it on a separate line.
+    7. From the **Header Blacklist** option, add the set of [request headers](#request-headers) that should be blocked.

+        Add a request header by typing it and then pressing `ENTER`.
+Remove a request header by clicking the `x` icon that appears directly to the right of it.

         <Callout type="info">

-          A request is blocked when it contains a header whose name matches a value defined in this option.
+          A request is blocked when it contains a header whose name matches a value defined within this option.

         </Callout>

-    6. In the **Response Header Name** option, set the name of the response header that will be included with blocked requests.
-        This name may only consist of alphanumeric characters and dashes.
-6. Click **Save**.
+6. Click **Submit**.

 **To modify an access rule**